Recruitment poster for the Polish Army in France by the graphic artist W. Benda.

 Description of the Army

 An estimated 20,000 Polish persons answered the call to fight for freedom and the opportunity to regain Poland’s independence during World War I in the Polish Army in France (in Polish, Armia Polska we Francyi).
-They were recruited from among the Polish immigrants who came to America to fight with France.
+They were recruited from among the Polish immigrants who came to America.

 For more information, see: